MrVauxs/pf2e-graphics/assets/library/sounds/README.md

 - Tom Music [Royalty-free](https://en.wikipedia.org/wiki/Royalty-free) (https://tommusic.itch.io/)

 > [!important]
-> Sharing and usage of the above files outside of the PF2e Graphics module is STRICTLY PROHIBITED.
+> Content inside this folder may only be distributed as part of the PF2e Graphics module.
+Sharing and usage of the files outside of the PF2e Graphics module is STRICTLY PROHIBITED.
+Exceptions apply.
+Please ensure you only access content in accordance to their licensing as listed above the disclaimer.
-> The content above may only be distributed as part of the PF2e Graphics module.